anders-s-olsen/CopBET/README.md

 If you use the Copenhagen Brain Entropy Toolbox in your research, please cite the following paper:

-Drummond McCulloch, Anders S Olsen, et al. "Navigating the chaos of psychedelic neuroimaging: A multi-metric evaluation of acute psilocybin effects on brain entropy". *XX*, 2023.
+Drummond McCulloch, Anders S Olsen, et al. "Navigating the chaos of psychedelic neuroimaging: A multi-metric evaluation of acute psilocybin effects on brain entropy". (in prep), 2023.

 ## Version